micmelesse/3D-reconstruction-with-Neural-Networks/README.md

 ```

 ## Training
-To start training the network use the following command, you can use the preexisting shell scripts to train the network.
+You can use preexisting shell scripts to start training the network after setting up the directory.
 ```
 sh scripts/train.sh
 ```